-I wish I could come up with some brilliant excuse as to what happened next, but I can’t.
+I wish I could devise some brilliant excuse for what happened next, but I can’t.

 It somehow got in my head that I could not possibly beat Eric.

-I remembered that when I was born, that doctors had told my parents not to expect too much out of me.
+When I was born, doctors told my parents not to expect too much out of me.

-Eric won that race and for the rest of the year, I never got close to him again.
+Eric won that race, and I never got close to him again for the rest of the year.

 Even today, I cringe a little when I remember quitting that day.

-If you want your dream to come true, you must make one of the big decisions that no matter what, you are NOT going to quit.
+If you want your dream to come true, you must make one of the big decisions that no matter what, you will NOT quit.

 There will be opportunities to give up.